 When we say verified contact information, we think that is a two-fold.
 One is the contact information and the second is the context of the company.
 And why is, what we’re pitching, relevant to the person.
 It is the actual piece of relevance that takes the conversation to the next level.
 So, yes firmographic data is extremely powerful.

 Founder: No sale starts unless somebody starts a conversation.
 So having these conversations is very critical.
 We did some research a while ago, and what we found that just having phone numbers is a thing of the past, now having a contact’s mobile number is becoming a success factor.

 Principal: For me, there’s a big difference between contact information and verified contact information.
-There are a lot of databases out there that will tell you they can give you phone numbers of every contact, but anyone that has done some selling knows that it doesn’t necessarily mean that those phone numbers are going to go anywhere.
+There are a lot of b2b data providers and market data providers offering data appending services out there that will tell you they can give you phone numbers of every contact, but anyone that has done some selling knows that it doesn’t necessarily mean that those phone numbers are going to go anywhere.
 And if the phone numbers are accurate, it doesn’t mean those are direct dials.
 If you have 20 contacts in a company and every one of them has the same phone number, you know that that’s just worthless.